patterns-ai-core/langchainrb/README.md

 ### Generating Embeddings

-Use the `embed` method to generate embeddings for a given text:
+Use the `embed` method to generate embeddings for given text:

 ```ruby
 response = llm.embed(text: "Hello, world!")